 Despite all the chatter on the internet by those who sell false-hope, distilled Frankincense EO does not contain any boswellic acid, and this is where the problem lies or where the inflated statements and headlines are actually prevaricated.

-In a laboratory setting when bacteria is grown in a petri dish Frankincense EO has proven to be quite effective as an anti-bacterial agent, and food chemists have investigated its properties to control various types of Listeria monocytogenes.
+In a laboratory setting when bacteria is grown in a petri dish, Frankincense EO has proven to be quite effective as an anti-bacterial agent, and food chemists have investigated its properties to control various types of Listeria monocytogenes.
 However, Frankincense EO has yet to be proven as a substance to treat human pathogens.

 Note: Aromatherapy, like any other natural therapy, is intended to complement not replace traditional medicine.
 When in doubt about any medical condition, always seek medical advice.
 See legal

-Sandra Topper, Professional Aromatherapist & Aromachologist
+Sandra Topper, is a Professional Aromatherapist & Aromachologist